hostjane/hostjane.github.io/_pages/donating-gas-groceries.md

 <span class="green">All funds are billed and sent in U.S. dollars only.</span>

-## Do I need to open a HostJane account to send cash?
+## Do I need to open a HostJane account to donate?

 No, you can help out any freelancer on HostJane by using the guest checkout.
 We will still send you a receipt to your email, if you provide one.